aphyr/partitions-post/README.markdown

 ## WAN failures

-While we have largely focused on failures over local area networks (or near-local networks), wide area network (WAN) failures are also common (if less frequently documented).
-These failures are particularly interesting because there are often fewer redundant WAN links and systems guaranteeing high availability (and catastrophic disaster recovery) require distribution across multiple availability zones or datacenters.
-Accordingly, graceful degradation of system behavior under partitions (not to mention increased latency) is especially important for many systems operating in the wide area.
+While we have largely focused on failures over local area networks (or near-local networks), wide area network (WAN) failures are also common--if less frequently documented.
+These failures are particularly interesting because there are often fewer redundant WAN links, and because systems guaranteeing high availability (and disaster recovery) require distribution across multiple datacenters.
+Accordingly, graceful degradation under partitions or increased latency is especially important for geographically widespread services.

 ### PagerDuty